SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 |International competition for Live Action narrative films under 40 min. with the winning film becomig eligible for Academy Award™ consideration, provided it meets all other eligibility requirements.
 The winner also receives a $500 cash prize.
 Previous Winners include Riz Ahmed's "Daytimer," Erik Schmitt's "Rhino Full Throttle," Christoph Kushnig's "Hatch," and Academy Award-winner Shawn Christensen's "Curfew."

-Recent NaFF selections that went on to receive Oscar nominations include: "Buzkashi Boys," "Kavi," "Miracle Fish," "The Pig," "Instead of Abracadabra," and winner, "West Bank Story."
+Other recent NaFF selections that went on to receive Oscar nominations include: "Butter Lamp," "Buzkashi Boys," "Kavi," "Miracle Fish," "The Pig," "Instead of Abracadabra," and winner, "West Bank Story."

-Submitted films that have lost their Academy eligibility in this category will not be eligible for the Grand Jury Prize, but may be shown if not nominated and thus shown in the nominated shorts package.
+Submitted films that have lost their Academy eligibility in this category will not be eligible for the Grand Jury Prize, but may be selected to be shown.

 |Documentary Short Competition

 |An international competition for non-fiction films under 40 minutes.
 The winning film will qualify for Academy Award™ consideration (provided it meets all other eligibility requirements) and will receive a check for $500 (USD).

-Some documentary short film highlights from previous festivals include Academy Award nominees, "Mondays at Racine", "Witness from the Balcony of Room 306" and Academy Award-winner "Freeheld", as well as recent winners, "The Last Days of Peter Bergman," "A Story for the Modlins" and "Meaning of Robots".
+Some documentary short film highlights from previous festivals include Academy Award nominees, "Mondays at Racine", "Witness from the Balcony of Room 306" and Academy Award-winner "Freeheld", as well as recent winners, "La Vie en rose comme dans les films," "The Last Days of Peter Bergman," and "A Story for the Modlins."

 |Animated Short Competition